-Provincial and territorial government-sector data is extracted from provincial/territorial government main estimates.
-It is also supplemented with information provided by provincial/territorial government officials.
+Provincial and territorial government-sector data is extracted from provincial/territorial government public accounts and main estimates, supplemented with information provided by provincial/territorial government officials.

-Federal direct-sector data is gathered from the federal government budget.
+Federal direct-sector data is gathered from the GC InfoBase - COVID-19 Authorities and Expenditures and from the 2021 federal budget.
 Health funding measures announced by the Government of Canada are a combination of funds for direct spending by the federal government and fund transfers to the provinces and territories.
 As national health expenditures are reported based on the principle of responsibility for payment, federal COVID-19 funding transfers to the provinces/territories are included in the provincial/territorial government sector.
-To avoid double counting, federal direct sector COVID-19 response funding is consolidated by removing the transfers to the provinces and territories.
+To avoid double counting, federal-sector COVID-19 response funding is consolidated by removing the transfers to the provinces and territories.
 For example, The Safe Restart Agreement (SRA) is a federal investment to help provinces and territories safely restart their economies.
 Some of the health-related funds were transferred to provinces and territories on a per capita basis.
-As a result, about \$5.8 billion of \$13.8 billion in health care support funding is counted as direct spending by the federal government.
+As a result, health care support funding in this program is not counted as direct spending by the federal government.